 We are always looking for ways to engage alumni through programs, contact with students and faculty, social events, and other activities.

-The MAA, founded in the 1940s, has a membership of nearly 9,000 physicians who are graduates of the medical school's MD program and former house staff (resident staff) at Wake Forest Baptist Medical Center.
+The MAA, founded in the 1940s, has a membership of more than 12,000 physicians who are graduates of the medical school's MD program and former house staff (resident staff) at Wake Forest Baptist Medical Center.
 School of Medicine faculty, with the exception of alumni and house staff alumni who are active members, are associate members.

 The association is guided by the MAA Board, an advisory group of 28 elected members and additional appointees from among the alumni, current house staff, student body and faculty.
 The board works with staff from the Office of Philanthropy and Alumni Relations and school administration to develop beneficial programs and enhance communication among all members of the School of Medicine family.